Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

   `PND-∄- NTRᵢ-among:NTR-EXO:NTR-thing`
   `k-  ao= ha- kʰao- ƛı-        ke-   pákı`
   `ACC-DCS-NEG-POSB-PND_PRO:ERG-2:DAT-help`
-  *I expect, for none of them, that it's not possible that he/she help you.*
+  *I expect, for none of them, that it's not possible that he/she helps you.*
   ———
   Here, the affix ⟪**-ïy-**⟫ is the *Nonexistential Determinacy*.
 See [the Determinacy section](determinacy.md) for details.